wojciech-kulik/Algorithms/README.md

 # Algorithms
-Repository contains my implementations of some algorithms.
+Repository contains my implementations of some algorithms and data structures.